Tenrec-Builders/pi-scan/README.md

 # Version Notes

+0.4 -- Detect when the /debug and /images directories fail to get created and note the problem in the storage screen.
-0.2 -- Fix issues with spaces in path names and when writing error logs.
+0.3 -- Add more crash detection and a screen which displays the error in case of unexpected exceptions 0.2 -- Fix issues with spaces in path names and when writing error logs.
 0.1 -- Initial release